Laragear/ReCaptcha/README.md

 You should enable it for [running unit tests](#developing-with-recaptcha-v3-score).

+> [!WARNING]
+>
-> **Warning** - Remember to disable faking on production.
+> Remember to disable faking on production.
 Not doing so will fake all score challenges as human, not requiring the challenge token.

 ### Hostname and APK Package Name